Hanor/TruthTableOfTheTruth/README.md

 - Second we need the NPM to install the angular-cli, in the last's nodejs versions have the NPM then you dont need to install.
 To test if you have the NPM you just need run the command a terminal: npm -v;
 - Third we need to install the angular-cli and for that just run the command: npm install -g @angular/cli

+## To Acess

+The application can be accessed in https://truth4.herokuapp.com/

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:1101/`.
+Navigate to `http://localhost:80/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding